Manito, Albay

+It is famous for Nag-aso Lake, also known as the boiling lake, along with several other attractions that draw both local and foreign visitors to the town.

 History

 The first settlers in the area came from Bacon, Cagraray Island or Casiguran which are geographically situated near Manito.
 In prehistoric time, the Bicolanos from the above-mentioned places had shown evidence of civilization.
 Recently artifacts unearthed from this place both by Filipino and foreign anthropologist show that Bicol is indeed inhabited first by Bicolanos, not traders from foreign lands.

 In 1840, a few settlers the Visayas came and settled in the place near the coast of Manito, because of fear from Moro invaders.
 They officially established the place and named it Manito, because it was abounding in clinging vine called nito, which belongs to the rattan family and is used as raw material for making baskets.
 When nito vines are artistically made into baskets, the finished products are natural dark brown in color similar to the color of coffee.
 The prefix "Ma" means "plenty", then Manito means "plenty of nito".

 Later, natives from the neighboring towns of Albay, Bacon, and Rapu-rapu who fled from the Moro raiders found a safer place near the seashore and near the thick west Of Manito.
 In the past this town was surrounded by thick forest that gave natural fiction — a haven of safety and comfort — to the Visayan settlers.
 Although they were brave and courageous, they lacked arms and ammunitions to fight the Moros.

 In the early years of settlement, the center of this place that soon became the Poblacion had only a few scattered houses.
 As forests were cut, the cleared areas were planted with abaca and other crops.
 Due to the abundance of food and money which the people earned through the sale of their forest and agricultural products, Manito became a progressive settlement.
 But today it is left behind by neighboring towns.
 Forests are mostly denuded due to cutting in the 1980s, while replanting of trees has been neglected.